 · It will aid standards in call handling through use in training and coaching our staff.

-Useful information from the NHS Independent Living Service on aids for making life easier at home and where to seek advice can be found here
+Useful information from the NHS Independent Living Service on aids for making life easier at home and where to seek advice.

 Devon Single Point of Access (SPA)